 Building the shapes in a 3D program requires specific parameters.
 You can’t just start throwing parts together without knowing how the engineered design will fit together and function.

 As things become more clarified, you can start putting some well-thought-out ideas into your CAD program.
 With a lot of work, you will eventually have a complete little product that is ready for testing.
 So here is where the difference between Inventor and Fusion360 starts to become relevant.

 Remember how we said we wanted to produce a waterproof electric razor?
 To my knowledge, Fusion360 can’t do fluid tests, and for this product to be waterproof, you’ll need to design the battery and motor housing in a way that will function.
 Accurate simulations can help avoid producing prototype after prototype to see which one effectively protects these parts from water.

 After running several simulations and tweaking your model and parts, you’ve finally got a finished, waterproof electric razor from scratch!
 From here, you will need to figure out how each part will be fabricated, what it is made of, and how much these parts cost to produce.
-Since you can simulate CAM, you can get a reasonable estimate of how much time (and since time=money) how much it will cost.
+Since you can simulate CAM, you can get a reasonable estimate of production time (and since time=money) how much it will cost.

 How about that!?
 You’ve just designed a waterproof electric razor from scratch, and it only took you a month or so.

 (Left; Fusion 360 rendering – Right; Inventor rendering)